 Where a payee has more than two given names, the third and subsequent given names or initials are not to be provided.
 Where the payee is a non-individual this field must be blank filled.

-6.51 Payee non-individual business name – as it appears on the payee’s invoice.
+6.51 Payee business name – as it appears on the payee’s invoice.

-Payee non individual name field must be completed when Payee surname or family name and Payee first given name fields are blank.
+Payee business name field must be completed when Payee surname or family name and Payee first given name fields are blank.

 The payee name reported in this field must correspond to the ABN that is reported in the Payee Australian business number field.
+Refer to section 8 Algorithms for information on ABN validation and ABN lookup

 6.52 Payee trading name – the full trading name of the payee as it appears on the payee’s invoice.
 If the payee does not have a trading name then this field must be blank filled.